10 Unforgettable Things to Do in the Whanganui National Park

 You don’t have to hike for hours to see the Whanganui National Park’s most iconic feature.
 Jet boat tours operate from Pipiriki or Taumarunui taking you on a scenic river journey giving you the highlights of the Whanganui National Park all in one day!
 The jet boat tour will take you to the Mangapurua Landing where it’s just a 45-minute one way walk to The Bridge to Nowhere.

-Location: Take a tour from either Pipiriki or Taumarunui.
+Location: Take a tour from either Pipiriki or with Forgotten World Jet in Taumarunui.

 6. See the Kaiwhakauka Waterfall